start portlet menu bar

 FAQs

 • Many sellers work with a real estate agent to help them sell their home.
-You’ll need to prepare your home for sale by making repairs, cleaning it, and getting it ready for open houses and showings.
+You’ll need to prepare your home for sale by making necessary repairs, cleaning it thoroughly, and getting it ready for open houses and showings.

 You’ll need to choose a sale price, review offers, negotiate with buyers, accept an offer, and close the sale of your home.